lowks/robotframework-jalali/README.rst

 robotframework-jalali
 ====================

-This module allows easy to create JALALI Date in any format you want.
+This module allows easy creation of JALALI dates in any format you want.